wojciechstaszewski4/3DModeling/README.md

     - A simple sword with basic textures and minimalistic design.

 11. **Demonic Sword**
-    - A dark and jagged sword with an ominous appearance, featuring enhanced UVW-mapped textures for high-quality detailing.
+    - A dark and jagged sword with an ominous appearance, featuring enhanced UVW-mapped textures.

 12. **Knightly Sword**
-    - A classic, noble sword showcasing refined design and enhanced UVW-mapped textures for improved realism and surface detail.
+    - A classic, noble sword showcasing refined design and enhanced UVW-mapped textures.

 13. **Boxer**
     - A dynamic pose of a boxer, showcasing intricate musculature and action.